Rates

 Attire: Paddock boots with half chaps or tall boots.
 Riding Helmet.
 No sleeveless shirts.
 Do not chew gum.
 Hair should be tied back and neat under helmet.

 Lessons: Beginners, please arrive 10 minutes before your lesson time.
 All others please arrive 20 minutes before your lesson time.
 Beginner lessons are private when possible.
 Novice and up are 2-4 people.
 All riders must know trot diagonals, demonstrate correct leg position, and be able to trot ring figures without stirrups before cantering.
 Lesson content is adjusted based on conditions.
-This includes cold/windy days that affect the energy levels of the horse, crowded rings (ring time is shared with another instructor and boarders), footing, feed time etc. Payment is due at time of services.
+This includes cold/windy days that affect the energy levels of the horse, crowded rings (ring time is shared with another instructor and boarders), footing, feed time etc.

 Scheduling: Hours at the Academy change according to season.
 A new schedule is made prior to the beginning of each month.
 Riders are booked in order of seniority.
 Riders who have been at the Academy more than 2 years are given priority booking followed by those riding weekly for at least one year.
 The schedule is then sent to the newest riders.
 Weekend appointments book quickly.
 (Weekends are not available spring and fall because of horse shows).
 Level 1 riders are booked weekdays.

 Showing & Leasing: Twice a year the Academy hosts a horse show for all clients.
 In addition, the Academy attends local shows spring and fall open to riders Level 2 and up.
 Horses are leased when available.
 Riders must have intermediate skills and have been clients for a min of one year.
-Little Creek will also be home to a high school riding team.
+Little Creek is also home to a high school riding team.

 Skills: The Atlanta Riding Academy and Jump Club Inc offers an Equestrian Skills Ratings Program to recognize excellence among Academy riders.
-Riders are also encouraged to read books and magazines in between lessons and view lessons.
-Riders with at least one year experience ages 12 and up should consider volunteering as an assistant for further learning opportunities.

 Guests: Guests who come to view your lesson must follow all barn rules while on the property.
 Please make sure your guests know the rules.
 When mares are turned out in the pasture, access is restricted to the lesson client only for safety and liability reasons.
 PLEASE ASK BEFORE YOUR GUESTS ENTER PASTURE AREAS.